Do you want to speed up Magento?

 I advise to keep JS bundling off.
 Go to backend dashboard > Stores > Configuration > Advanced > Developer > Javascript Settings and set Enable Javascript Bundling to No:

 BTW, are you still running Magento 1?
-Transition to Magento 2 right now before the Magento team stops releasing security patches.
+Transition to Magento 2 right now.
 My guide will help.

 I would list Run Store in Production Mode as a priority on any Magento speed optimization checklist.